openshift/enhancements/guidelines/enhancement_template.md

 ### Goals

-List the specific goals of the proposal.
+Summarize the specific goals of the proposal.
 How will we know that this has succeeded?
+A good goal describes something a user wants from their perspective, and does not include the implementation details from the proposal.

 ### Non-Goals

 What is out of scope for this proposal?
 Listing non-goals helps to focus discussion and make progress.
+Highlight anything that is being deferred to a later phase of implementation that may call for its own enhancement.

 ## Proposal